 Subject Focus Meeting the needs of children and adolescents LO 4.
-Conduct an activity to meet the needs of children or adolescents taking into consideration all Health and Safety procedures. К-б.
+Conduct an activity to meet the needs of children or adolescents taking into consideration all Health and Safety procedures.
+K-6.
 Key aspects of development of children and adolescents (4 - 18 years): Physical: e.g. going down stairs independently, using pedals of tricycle, walking on tiptoes, kicking a ball with force, hopping, using a scooter, using a bicycle, puberty; Intellectual: e.g. literacy, numeracy, creativity, simple problem solving, complex problem solving, talking fluently, asking questions, challenging perceptions and beliefs; Emotional: e.g. bonding with family members, making friends, express their feelings, feeling secure, become more self-conscious, building relationships, forming close relationships, adapting to new experiences; Social: e.g. sharing with others, be able to interact with others, participate in activities, searching for identity, seeking more independence, looking for more experiences, developing moral judgements, communicating in different ways.
 Needs of children and adolescents (4 - 18 years): Physical: balanced diet; exercise; warmth; safety; rest; Intellectual: communication; learning; problem solving; creativity; exploration; Emotional: love; affection; feeling valued; security; support; Social: interaction with family; interaction with extended-family; interaction with friends; participation in activities; adapting to new environments and acquaintances.
-Problems that may arise in children when development is delayed: e.g. difficulty in communication with others, difficulty in speech, lack of mobility, lack of independence, difficulty in making friends, difficulty in carrying out group activities, bullying. к-7.
+Problems that may arise in children when development is delayed: e.g. difficulty in communication with others, difficulty in speech, lack of mobility, lack of independence, difficulty in making friends, difficulty in carrying out group activities, bullying.
+K-7.
 Activities for children and adolescents: e.g. music, drama, art, dance, ICT, photography, gardening, cooking, sport (including swimming, horse riding and yoga).
 Effects of activities on the needs of children or adolescents: e.g. enjoyment, learning through the activity, being occupied, promotes independence, meeting others, gaining confidence.
 C-2.
 N.B.
 For assessment purposes, candidates should give TWO benefits of a particular group activity.
 Effects on a child if the activity is not appropriate: might affect self-confidence/self-esteem; social anxiety; risk taking due to peer pressure; inadequate behaviour/ frustration.
-Evaluation of own activity organised for a child based on: e.g. resources, safety, time, communication, engagement of participant, needs met.
+Evaluation of an activity organised for a child based on: e.g. resources, safety, time, communication, engagement of participant, needs met.
 N.B.
-For assessment purposes at MQF 3, this criterion should be carried out after A-4.
+This evaluation may NOT be based on the student's own activity as a result of COVID-19 mitigation measures affecting this cohort only.

 Planning for an activity targeting a child: appropriately chosen activity; space or venue; set up of place (furniture or equipment); resources needed; time; simple guidelines of how the activity will be carried out.
 Resources for an activity with a child: safe; child-appropriate; related to activity; economical; neat.
 N.B.
 For assessment purposes, TWO resources should be created by candidates.
+Carrying out an activity with a child considering his/her needs: allocated duration; communication; engagement of child; flow of activity.
+N.B.
+For assessment purposes, request for consent from parents is to be sought.